philipturner/molecular-renderer/Sources/HardwareCatalog/Simulation/DMSTooltips/README.md

 # Diamond Mechanosynthesis Tooltips

+> TODO: Upload this to the internet archive.

 The following experiment uses three simulation techniques: real-space DFT, GFN2-xTB, GFN-FF.
 At the time of writing, the real-space DFT simulator only ran on CPU.
 It also didn't employ the DM21 exchange-correlation functional.
 Preceding [literature](https://github.com/philipturner/diamond-mechanosynthesis-literature-review) used plane-wave DFT and AM1.

 This will be the first time the following workflow is attempted: